remi/her/README.md

 ### Authentication

 Her doesn’t support authentication by default.
 However, it’s easy to implement one with request middleware.
-Using the `connection` block, we can add it to the middleware stack.
+Using the `setup` block, we can add it to the middleware stack.

 For example, to add a token header to your API requests in a Rails application, you could use the excellent [`request_store`](https://rubygems.org/gems/request_store) gem like this: